Search the site by keyword

 Technological change and the future of work

-The Productivity Commission has completed its inquiry into technological change and the future of work, and presented its final report and recommendations to Government (see Government response).
-We’d like to thank everyone who submitted to this inquiry, commented on blog posts, met with us, took part in our focus groups, or otherwise lent their perspectives, experience and insights to our work.
+The Productivity Commission completed its inquiry into technological change and the future of work, and presented its final report and recommendations to Government.
+(See Government response)

 What did the inquiry find?